on Lower Back Pain

 It is important to look after your spine.
 We often never pay any attention to our spine until things go wrong!

-Unfortunately if you are getting regular treatments for your back pain, without doing your own self-care, by the time you get older you may have a pain specialists suggesting treatment such as nerve block, or even spine fusions.
+Unfortunately if you are getting regular treatments for your back pain, without doing your own self-care, by the time you get older you may have a pain specialists suggesting treatment such as nerve blocks, or even spine fusions - that means back surgery!

 Spine operations may not be a great idea